How to Change System Language (Locale) in Ubuntu and Debian?

 $ sudo dpkg-reconfigure keyboard-configuration

-The default recommended keyboard model is Generic 105-key PC.
-Then add the keyboard mappings (keymaps) for the desired country.
+The recommended keyboard model is the default Generic 105-key PC.
+Then add the keyboard mappings (keymaps) for the country you want.

 Keyboard settings are specified in the file: